 Someone with narcissistic personality disorder may have an inflated sense of their own importance and expect preferential treatment.
 This can be detrimental to relationships and other areas of a person’s life.
 However, cognitive behavioral therapy can help shift these unhelpful thoughts and beliefs to decrease the symptoms associated with NPD and improve daily functioning.
 If an individual with NPD is hesitant to seek treatment due to what others might think of them, online therapy may be a beneficial alternative.
 To get started on your therapeutic journey or to seek help for a loved one, reach out to BetterHelp today.

 Frequently Asked Questions

-What type of therapy is best for narcissistic personality disorder?
+What type of treatment is best for people with NPD?

-Can a narcissist change if they go to therapy?
+Can someone with NPD change if they go to counseling?